3 strategies to advance visual learning in eLearning

 - Entertaining learners: Visual aids are like treats for the eyes.
 It’s also secure students’ attention better!

-3 advance visual learning strategies in eLearning
+3 advanced visual learning strategies in eLearning

-1. Use infographics for content clarifying
+1. Use infographics to clarify content

 What is infographic?